Rrtk2/PPMI-ML-Cognition-PD/CONTRIBUTING.md

 - Links to any external documentation or websites.

-#### What sort of contributions am I looking for
+#### What sort of contributions we are looking for
-As this is a personal assignment, the development needs to be performed by me (Rrtk2).
-Therefore, the community can contribute by informing me *how* I can improve in development of this, or future projects.
+As this is a repository designed to share the code for our paper, the contributions are likely to be focussed on future work.
+Therefore, the community can contribute by informing us of relevant new insights, methods or ideas for future projects.
+As we utilized a combination of analytic approches, feedback is very welcome on how to improve this even further!

 #### How to suggest updates or new features
 Improvements can be shared via use of the issues tab.

 #### How to interact with the project using GitHub's functions
-Project management is maintained by me (Rrtk2), please inform me via the issue tab.
+Project management is maintained by Rick (Rrtk2), please inform via the issue tab.

 #### How to file a bug report or create an issue
 When creating an issue: